tyconsulting/blog.tyang.github.io/_posts/2016/2016-02-23-opslogix-vmware-management-pack-quick-overview.md

 I have create a service account in AD and give it admin rights in vCenter.
 I used this account to connect to vCenter on this dashboard.

-<strong><span style="color: #ff0000;">Note:</span></strong> Please do not use an account with administrative privilege in your production environment. a normal user with top level read-only access will suffice.
+**<span style="color: #ff0000;">Note:</span>** Please do not use an account with administrative privilege in your production environment. a normal user with top level read-only access will suffice.

 <a href="http://blog.tyang.org/wp-content/uploads/2016/02/SNAGHTML1f02320a.png"><img style="background-image: none; padding-top: 0px; padding-left: 0px; display: inline; padding-right: 0px; border: 0px;" title="SNAGHTML1f02320a" src="http://blog.tyang.org/wp-content/uploads/2016/02/SNAGHTML1f02320a_thumb.png" alt="SNAGHTML1f02320a" width="525" height="212" border="0" /></a>